Lowe's Companies Inc. [LOW] stock Downgrade by Wedbush analyst, price target now $210

 Wedbush have made an estimate for Lowe’s Companies Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on July 26, 2021.
 While these analysts kept the previous recommendation, Credit Suisse raised their target price to Outperform.
 The new note on the price target was released on May 19, 2021, representing the official price target for Lowe’s Companies Inc. stock.
 Previously, the target price had yet another raise to $235, while Oppenheimer analysts kept a Outperform rating on LOW stock.

-Lowe’s Companies Inc. [LOW] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.69.
-With this latest performance, LOW shares dropped by -0.38% in over the last four-week period, additionally plugging by 9.26% over the last 6 months – not to mention a rise of 22.58% in the past year of trading.
+Lowe’s Companies Inc. [LOW] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.68.
+With this latest performance, LOW shares gained by 2.90% in over the last four-week period, additionally plugging by 12.74% over the last 6 months – not to mention a rise of 26.48% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Lowe’s Companies Inc. [LOW] shares currently have an operating margin of +12.15 and a Gross Margin at +31.44.
 Lowe’s Companies Inc.’s Net Margin is presently recorded at +6.49.